Flatbed trolley: Piano trolley

 A piano trolley or piano dolly is a two- or four-wheeled trolley featuring a stronger-than-usual frame.
 They are typically measuring approximately 50 to 80 cm long and are used by removals companies for moving pianos.
 The piano trolley is placed under the centre of mass of the piano and allows it to be turned on its axis to manoeuvre round a building.
 By placing the trolley at one end of the instrument, stairs may be negotiated.
 In tight spaces the piano may be turned on end and rested on the trolley.
 Typical features include solid rubber tyres, very strong construction, and thick rubber bumpers along the top and on the ends.
 Before a piano trolley can be used to move a grand piano, the piano must be protected by a piano shoe, a wooden frame which protects the polished surface and provides additional strength for the sides.

 U-boat trolley

-A U-boat trolley is used to move and stock goods by retailers such as grocery stores, and has two high handles on opposite ends of a thin flatbed.
+A U-boat trolley is used to move and stock goods by retailers such as grocery stores, and has two high handles on opposite ends of a narrow flatbed.